ExplicITConsulting/set-outlooksignatures.com/faq.en.md

 The code is, of course, full of stuff related to getting reliable information about the current user and its manager from different sources, reading and interpreting the Outlook configuration from the registry, and automating Word for document manipulation.
 Thanks to open-source, you can have a look at it and actively help make it better.

 The following gives you an overview which other scripting techniques you can learn from Set-OutlookSignatures.
-Beside the big learning topics mentioned in this FAQ, main and supporting files of Set-OutlookSignatures are sprinkled with small code snippets you may find useful, usually with a short comment - chances are good that you will stumble across some small gems of code by just browsing through it.
+Beside the big learning topics mentioned in this FAQ, main and supporting files of Set-OutlookSignatures are sprinkled with small code snippets and comments you may find useful.
+Chances are good that you will stumble across some small gems of code by just browsing through it.

 You have found some lines of code that you can use for yourself?
 Great, that's exactly how it's meant to be.
 My pleasure!<br>One small request: If you have a minute, please <a href="https://github.com/Set-OutlookSignatures/Set-OutlookSignatures/discussions?discussions_q=">let me know</a> which part of the code you were able to reuse.